MIDATAcooperative/open-midata-server/visualizations/record-list/README.md

 record-list
 ===========

-HDC visualization displaying records in a list.
+MIDATA visualization displaying records in a list.